Politics of Joseon: The king

 The king ruled for life, unlike any of his appointees.
 The kings of Joseon were all of the Jeonju Yi clan and descended from Taejo.
 For a list of Joseon kings, see List of Korean monarchs.
 Under Confucian philosophy, the king commanded absolute loyalty from his officials and subjects, but the officials were also expected to try to guide the king to the right path if the latter was mistaken.
 Natural disasters were thought to be due to the king's failings, and therefore, Joseon kings were very sensitive to their occurrences.

 Civil service

-In order to serve in the positions of responsibility outside the military in Joseon dynasty, one had to take a series of gwageo literary examinations and pass each of them (usually four to five times).
+In order to serve in the positions of responsibility outside the military in Joseon period, one had to take a series of gwageo literary examinations and pass each of them (usually four to five times).
 Theoretically, any male other than cheonmin (lowest class) and children of concubines could take gwageo examinations to enter a civil service and thus become yangban (nobility class).
 In actuality, only the yangban class had the luxury of time and money as well as the necessary connections to pass gwageo exams.
 In addition, people from the troublesome northern provinces of Hamgyeong and Pyeongan were barred from office for much of the dynasty.

 Officials served in positions for fixed terms, varying from one year to five years.
 A successful official might serve in tens of positions in the course of a career.